 Tom Hill: Well, the ones which tend to be quite good, they tend to be quite expensive as well, if I’m honest, but some of them are, for example, actually sucking carbon out the air and turning into rock and then by turning it into rock, they’ve sort of become the gold standard of carbon offsetting – essentially, it is removed.
 And that’s quite different to the ones which are essentially saying that we’ll give some money to somebody else not to offset because it becomes less clear with what you would call the additionality of that.

-Tom Hill: Yeah, yeah, exactly.
+Tom Hill: Yes exactly.
 So I think there’s a kind of variation in terms of the quality of carbon offsets, but some of them have actually been quite impressive.
 And other ones, maybe less so.
 One thing I would say about carbon offsets is that actually regardless what we think about them, I think that they are central to, for example, the Committee on Climate Change’s plans to achieve net zero, and we will inevitably need them – we just need to make sure that they’re good ones and that they achieve additionality and that we’re not just using carbon offsets to essentially legitimise business as usual, but basically we’ve decarbonized as far as we possibly can, and then the carbon offsets are used to do all of the residual bits that we don’t have any other options for.
 It’s the icing on the cake really rather than the first port of call.

 Andrew Teacher: So focusing on biodiversity where there is a lot of development planned in areas like Cambridge, Oxford and around the home counties, Bedford, lots of land coming forward there.
 And again, also across the Northwest and North of England, where we’re thinking a lot more about urban extensions and creating new towns so there is policy commitments on all sides of the fence to go and build a bunch of new housing in the middle of nowhere.
 So how do we deal with that impact and, thinking about biodiversity, how are we able to measure it, and above all, who’s going to take control of making sure that things get done?

 Tom Hill: So I think a lot of this stuff is in the nuance, really.
 So I’ve been quite impressed with the plans for biodiversity net gain as they’ve emerged so far.
 Now, I think you need to make a bit of a distinction between the specifics of the biodiversity of an area.
 So we’re not necessarily talking about extra trees and that angle which are dealt with in other parts of the planning process.
 But the actual principle of biodiversity net gain is essentially to find ways to funnel and encourage greater investment into the creation of biodiversity and habitats across the country.
 And as a mechanism for doing that, I think it’s quite an effective structure that’s been proposed.
-And what what the government has effectively done is they’ve worked with a large group of ecologists to work out that where society has deemed that development is appropriate or where local government or planners have worked out where they do want to create a development, it’s how do you first minimise the impact of those developments?
+And what the government has effectively done is they’ve worked with a large group of ecologists to work out that where society has deemed that development is appropriate or where local government or planners have worked out where they do want to create a development, it’s how do you first minimise the impact of those developments?
 And if you are going to go ahead with those developments, how would you actually offset?
 Or how do you actually create better habitats elsewhere?
 And how would you create the mechanisms that encourage that?
 And in that sense, what’s being proposed is additional to what we had in the past.
 Whereas in the past, you had the development and you wouldn’t necessarily have that biodiversity net gain – now, we have this commitment to achieving 10% biodiversity net gain as part of development.
 And in my view, that’s a step forward, as plans are currently proposed.